-In 2011, Baden-Baden’s renowned Kunsthalle appointed a new director, Johan Holten, who has since drawn attention to intriguing positions in contemporary art while also interrogating the role of national art galleries today through controversial group exhibitions.
-Our contribution to this ambitious undertaking has been to design exhibition catalogs and a new visual identity for the Kunsthalle.
+In 2011, Baden-Baden’s renowned Kunsthalle appointed a new director, Johan Holten, who has since drawn attention to intriguing positions in contemporary art, while also interrogating the role of national art galleries today through controversial group exhibitions.
+Our contribution to this ambitious undertaking has been to design exhibition catalogues and a new visual identity for the Kunsthalle.

 The catalog is a study in glaring contrasts, with headings, decorative letters and bronze accents running the gamut from bohemian to elegant to eccentric.
-Unmoved amid the commotion stands the body copy, set in Weidemann.
-It is design taken to the limit – like a sugar-frosted pastry: One more bite would be too much.
+Still amid the commotion, stands the body copy, set in Weidemann.
+It is design taken to the limit – like with a sugar-frosted pastry, one more bite of it would be too much.